Join The Abbie Family

 School Based Scholarships

 Abbie School is able to offer limited scholarships to eligible families.
-To apply for funding, please fully complete the Financial Aide portion of your online application.
+To apply for funding, please fully complete the Financial Aid portion of your online application.

 In the state of Arizona there are numerous ways to fund a private school education for most Tucson schools.
-Most students attend on either full, or partial scholarship and our Director of Admissions, Liz Gallagher welcomes the opportunity to counsel and educate families on funding options.
+Most students attend on either full, or partial scholarship and our Head of School, Liz Gallagher welcomes the opportunity to counsel and educate families on funding options.

-Families of accepted students fill out enrollment paperwork on Praxii, our online tuition management system, pay their enrollment fee, set up billing and financial aid agreements, and schedule their start date.
+Families of accepted students fill out enrollment paperwork on Class Reach, our online tuition management system, pay their enrollment fee, set up billing and financial aid agreements, and schedule their start date.

 Notice of Non-Discriminatory Policy As To Students